McleodHerritt/competitive_ecommerce_orm/README.md

 ## License

 This project is free software under the terms of the Unlicense.
 See the [LICENSE](LICENSE) file for more information.

+## Link to Video

+This is a video showing Insomnia exercising the API - [VIDEO](https://drive.google.com/file/d/1z_uVwwPfuAdPl2-RTj6fTJrNZZwY-ERG/view)